angular-ui-tree/angular-ui-tree/README.md

 - It is possible to define elements that will not accept a new item/list
 - Data binding.
 If you change the order, the data you bound will be updated.

+## Demo
+Watch the NestedSortable component in action on the [demo page](http://jimliu.github.io/Angular-NestedSortable/demo/sample3.html).

 ## Usage

 Angularjs script